diqidoq/lars/README.md

 ## There are many additional aspects to consider:

  + Is this idea lost in translation because it tries to cover existing features with additions which are impossible to achieve?
- + Are there replacements for proprietary and much outdated file formats like rex2 required for the audiop slice part and how would that be coexist and be interchangable (maybe a wav>marker kind of thing?
-How does PhatMatik solved this license issue?)
+ + Are there replacements for proprietary and much outdated file formats like rex2 required for the audio slicing chopping part?
+And how would that coexist and be interchangable (maybe a wav>marker kind of thing?
+E.g.: How does PhatMatik solved this license issue with rex files?)
- + What midi/audio/library file formats should be supported in general (Licenses?)
+ + What midi/audio/library file formats should be supported in general.
+What licenses do they use?
+Are they open?
- + What did others do right (*"Do not reinvent the wheel!"*)
+ + Upsidedown view: What did others do right (*"Do not reinvent the wheel!"*)
  + Some maybe not too useful but sadly common concepts of beat programming may need to stay implemented to gain a big enough audience to build a community around a new idea.